Praveenanand333/Snapchat-Filters/README.md

 python main.py
 ```

-4. Select an image to apply the filters to.
+4. Select an filter to apply the filters to.
 The application will detect faces in the image and overlay the chosen filters onto the faces.

-5. View the output image with the applied filters.
+5. You can also capture and save images

 ## Customization